Student Groups

 Notre Dame Day is structured to maximize student group fundraising.
 It offers built-in incentives: groups earn additional matching awards and prizes based on the number of donors and funds raised.
 Student groups, without institutional resources, would find it nearly impossible to organize and promote a comparable campaign on their own — much less do so year after year.
 Giving through Notre Dame Day substantially increases the impact of your gift.

-Why is The Irish Rover not eligible for recommendation?
+Why is The Irish Rover not eligible to receive funds through Notre Dame Day?

 The Irish Rover is an independent nonprofit organization, intentionally structured this way to protect its journalistic freedom.
 Because it operates separately from the university’s Student Activities Office, it does not participate in the official student organization fundraising campaigns like Notre Dame Day.
 We strongly encourage subscribing to and supporting the Rover directly.